Set Current Location

 A great way to check out Tokyo's imperial palace from all angles is to cycle around it and the Palace Cycling Course provides tourists with this opportunity once every week.
 Every Sunday, a three-kilometer route is closed off for all vehicles but for cyclists from the Imperial Palace moat, running all the way around it.
 The picturesque path is filled with heritage features from the palace and flanked by tall trees.
 You can get your own bike or rent one from the area.
 As many as 250 bikes are ready to rent at this venue and children as well as adults can take a turn around this circuit.

 The Shinjuku Gyo-en blends Western and Eastern influences in its layout with English, French and conventional Japanese gardens.
 It also features quaint tea ceremony houses and a greenhouse with a considerable collection of tropical plants.
-It is most famous for its cherry blossom trees, which in early spring paint the whole place with different hues of fluttering pink.
-It is an ideal place to get some fresh air, relax amidst nature and lift your spirits.
+It is most famous for its cherry blossom trees, which in early spring paint the stunning landscape in different hues of fluttering pink and draw visitors in droves owing to their spellbinding beauty.
+The garden is an ideal place to get some fresh air, relax amidst nature and lift your spirits.

 A fine example of Japanese planning and ingenuity, Odaiba is an artificial island located on the Tokyo Bay.
 The name 'Odaiba' finds its origins in the network of six artificial islands which were built in 1853 by Egawa Hidetatsu to protect the city of Edo, former name of Tokyo, from the American Commodore Matthew Perry, whose fleet of Black Ships posed an imminent threat.
 In modern times, this island has become a major attraction for leisure and entertainment, withstanding the economic collapse of Japan and other adversities.
 Today, Odaiba is home to a range of shopping, dining and entertainment destinations, also being home to a replica of the Statue of Liberty, which sits gloriously amid the background of the Rainbow Bridge.